JacquelineUlkenUZH/SoCo_Assignment_02/README.md

 The above prints `[1, 'Wort', 3.14]`.

 ### Object System
-Classes and objects LGL are Python dictionaries:
+Classes and objects in LGL are Python dictionaries:

 Class:
 ```Python